 Prior to joining Buckley, Mr. Marcus was an Associate at Skadden, Arps, Slate, Meagher and Flom, LLP.
 He received his J.D. from the University of Baltimore School of Law (summa cum laude), where he graduated first in his class, and his B.A. from the University of Maryland, College Park.
-From 1999 to 2002, Mr. Marcus covered Navy football and men’s college lacrosse for the Washington Times.
+From 1999 to 2002, Mr. Marcus covered Navy football and men’s college lacrosse as a reporter for the Washington Times.

 - J.D., University of Baltimore, 2006 (summa cum laude)